 Instead of tying qualifications to specific job roles, this concept emphasises transferable capability and training outcomes.
 This shift enables learners to transfer relevant parts of their training and skills across qualifications, workplaces and industries.
 Our proposed concept is built around Learning and Assessment Modules (LA-mods) that transcend industry or occupational boundaries, with the ability to select Application Modules (App-mods) for specific work contexts.

-An interim report was submitted to Department of Employment and Workplace Relations (DEWR) in late June that provided a progress report on Skills Insight’s demonstration project activities.
+An interim report was submitted to Department of Employment and Workplace Relations (DEWR) in late June to provide a progress report on Skills Insight’s demonstration project activities.
 The proposed qualification reform concept and early draft templates were also tested with the qualification reform project’s Steering Committee in a workshop in Brisbane in late July.

 Timeline